yienyoong/tp/docs/UserGuide.md

 ### Clearing all data : `clear`

-Vax@NUS will clear all the student and appointment data and display an empty list of student and appointment records.
+Vax@NUS will clear all the student and appointment data and display an empty list of student records and appointments.

 Format: `clear`